digital-land/service-handbook/docs/how-we-work/working-in-the-open.md

 One of the Government Design Principles is [make things open: it makes things better](https://www.gov.uk/guidance/government-design-principles#make-things-open-it-makes-things-better).

 Open and agile communication from everyone across the programme can help keep users, people, teams, other organisations and stakeholders interested, engaged and up-to-date about what we are doing.
+Making our code, designs and projects open helps others get involved and can make it easier to onboard new team-mates.

 Talking about our work openly – not hiding it or making it hard to find – increases our reach and invites people to join the conversation.
 It brings [participation, agility, momentum, leverage and better feedback loops](https://visitmy.website/2020/01/25/blogging-working-open/#whats-the-point-of-being-open).